aldyvictor/aldyvictor/README.md

 ### Hi there 👋

 My Name is Aldy Victor Rianes, 22 y.o, I'm from Pangandaran, Indonesia.
-Currently studying at Jabar Coding Camp.

 <!--
 - 🔭 I’m currently working on ...